The UAW launches a historic strike against all Big 3 automakers

 Previously, the UAW had picked one automaker to hash out a deal with, focusing its actions on that company until it got a deal — and then pushed the other two of the Big Three members to more or less match that deal.

-Still, Fain did not rule eventuallly having all union workers at the Big Three automakers walk off the job at once.
+Still, Fain did not rule eventually having all union workers at the Big Three automakers walk off the job at once.

 A confrontational approach